acacereswright/acacereswright.github.io/index.markdown

 ![Alex Headshot](img/sunset_profile.JPG)

 Hello!
 My name is Alex Caceres-Wright.
+I am an incoming PhD student at the University at Buffalo, under the supervision of Dr. Kenneth Joseph in the computation and equity (cUBe) Lab.

-I am a data and analytics intern at S-Cubed: Strategic Sustainability Solutions, along with a part time research assistant at the Computation and Equity (cUBe) Lab, located at the University at Buffalo.
+Previously, I spent 10 months working as a data analyst (intern) at S-Cubed: Strategic Sustainability Solutions, along with a part time research assistant at the Computation and Equity (cUBe) Lab, located at the University at Buffalo.

-I am currently on the job market for permanent full time roles, and am primarily interested in Data Science, Natural Language Processing, and Applied Machine Learning.
+I am currently on the job market for internships, and am primarily interested in Data Science, Natural Language Processing, and Applied Machine Learning.
 However, I am open to any role in the software engineering and data science space, including research.
 Along with this I am fluent in both English and Spanish.

 Feel free to browse my website or view my [resume](documents/Alex_Caceres-Wright_Resume.pdf).